Spencer Wilks: Career

 Wilks was initially trained as a solicitor, but his wife Kathleen Edith was a daughter of William Hillman, founder of the Hillman Motor Car Company, and so he became a joint manager in 1921 on the death of his father in law.
 In 1929, he left Hillman after disagreement with the Rootes brothers who took it over in 1928.

 In September 1929, Wilks began employment as Works manager at the Rover Company in Coventry, having been invited by the Managing Director Frank Searle to join the board.
 By 1930, he was joined by his brother Maurice as Chief Engineer.

 Land Rover

 In 1947, he founded Land Rover around Maurice's design for a small, sturdy, economical, four wheel drive utility vehicle modelled on the Willys Jeep.

 Managerial career

 In 1934, he was appointed managing director of Rover, and became chairman in 1957.
 In 1962, although retired, he served as a non-executive director; and in 1967, he became President of Rover.

 Private life

 Wilks married Kathleen Edith Hillman (b.
 1891), one of the six daughters of William Hillman.
-He died on 10 March 1971, aged 79 in Glenegedale, a city of the Scottish Islay Island.
+He died on 10 March 1971, aged 79 at Glenegedale, Isle of Islay, Scotland.